 Macao SAR (Asia)

 When we are talking about the richest countries in the world, one cannot forget the wonder child that is Macao.
 Macao SAR stands for Macao Specially Administered Region.
 Often dubbed as the Las Vegas of Asia, this specially administered region of the People’s Republic of China saw an exponential growth in wealth after the gaming industry was liberalized.
-Initially a Portuguese colony, Macao has a fairly large number of casinos in its narrow strip of land that is turning it into one of the richest countries of the world.
+Initially a Portuguese colony, Macao has a fairly large number of places in its narrow strip of land that is turning it into one of the richest countries of the world.

 Like Luxembourg, when pandemic hit and global travel slowed down for a while, Macao faced recession and had lost its place among the richest countries in the world.
 But, as the world has now got back its pace Macao is also back on list.